Chronology 1980-94

 2000 David Greenslade, Each Broken Object

 2001 Andrew Duncan, Anxiety Before Entering a Room.
 Selected poems 1977-99.
 Excommunicated, Paul Green number of écorché.
 Simon Smith, Fifteen Exits.
-Circa 2002 exploration of digital technology by Salt Publications and Shearsman Books wipes out the visible difference between “High Street” books and “underground” ones; use of POD methods make it possible for them to publish hundreds of titles.
+Circa 2002 exploration of digital technology by Salt Publications and Shearsman Books is wiping out the visible difference between “High Street” books and “underground” ones; use of POD methods make it possible for them to publish hundreds of titles.
 Salt publish more than 200 titles of British poetry before moving out of the field around 2013.

 2003 Ian Patterson, Time to Get Here, selected poems 1969-2002.
 Michael Ayres, a.m.
-Elizabeth James and others, renga
+Elizabeth James and others, renga _

 2004 Val Pancucci, 80 Skins and 75 Eggs.
 Keith Jafrate, Songs for Eurydice.